KlugerLab/Ritornello/README.md

 `./Ritornello --Correct-PCR -f MySortedBamFile.bam `

 Where `MySortedBamFile.bam` is an index/sorted bam file that can be obtained by first mapping the fastq files using an aligner (such as bowtie) and then sorting and indexing using samtools

-`-p [numProcs]`  specify the maximum number of threads to use during Ritornello's execution

-`-o [outPrefix]`  A string specifying the prefix to use when generating output.
-This can be a file path.
-Ex.   `/home/MyUser/MyOutputPrefix`

-`-q [-log10(q-value) cutoff]` (default is 2).
-For example, if you would like to threshold at q-value 0.01, specify `-q 2`

-`-s  [signal value threshold]` The minimum effect size to report a peak.
-This is Beta1  (summed for both strands) from the publication.
-Default is `-s 40`

 #Ritornello options:
 `--help`	print the help message